casangi/casadocs/README.md

 Updates made to master ('latest') are immediately public.
 This can be useful for minor or urgent updates to the documentation that do not require a review.
-Making a documentation *branch* is useful for larger documentation updates, updates that require a review, or updates that should be merged at a later stage (e.g., simulateneously with the code).
+Making a documentation *branch* is useful for larger documentation updates, updates that require a review, or updates that should be merged at a later stage (e.g., simultaneously with the code).

 To make a branch, go to: https://github.com/casangi/casadocs/tree/master/docs